shionhonda/hippocampus-garden/content/blog/llm_from_scratch/index.md

 2. Choosing the optimal model size
 3. Training the model

+You can obtain the entire code at [GitHub](https://github.com/shionhonda/generative-ai) and the pre-trained model at [Hugging Face](https://huggingface.co/shionhonda/gpt2-51m-bookcorpus).

-Let's delve into each of these steps, one by one.
+Let's delve into each of the 3 steps, one by one.

 ## Implementing the Model Architecture